-Moreover, although some of the public companies in which the Group has invested have already produced an evaluation profit, this profit could decline or turn to an evaluation loss in the future.
+Moreover, although some of the public companies in which the Group has invested have already produced an evaluation profit or loss, these evaluation profits could decline or the evaluation losses could increase in future.

 The Group takes the utmost care to ensure that the performances of the companies in which it invests are reflected appropriately in its own performance by operating in line with in-house rules in accordance with general accounting standards and by applying asset-impairment accounting.
 Nevertheless, depending on the direction of the stock market or performance of the companies in which the Group has invested, they could have an increasingly adverse effect on the Group's profit or loss in the future.